Correlation Between NEXON Co and Snail,

 Pair Corralation between NEXON Co and Snail,

-Assuming the 90 days horizon NEXON Co is expected to under-perform the Snail,.
-But the pink sheet apears to be less risky and, when comparing its historical volatility, NEXON Co is 3.32 times less risky than Snail,.
-The pink sheet trades about -0.05 of its potential returns per unit of risk.
-The Snail, Class A is currently generating about 0.07 of returns per unit of risk over similar time horizon.
-If you would invest 143.00 in Snail, Class A on December 1, 2024 and sell it today you would earn a total of 17.00 from holding Snail, Class A or generate 11.89% return on investment over 90 days.
+Assuming the 90 days horizon NEXON Co is expected to generate 0.34 times more return on investment than Snail,.
+However, NEXON Co is 2.94 times less risky than Snail,.
+It trades about -0.1 of its potential returns per unit of risk.
+Snail, Class A is currently generating about -0.05 per unit of risk.
+If you would invest 1,513 in NEXON Co on December 28, 2024 and sell it today you would lose (300.00) from holding NEXON Co or give up 19.83% of portfolio value over 90 days.

 Time Period3 Months [change]